Tuggen: Geography

 Tuggen has an area, As of 2006, of 13.6 km2.
 Of this area, 62.7% is used for agricultural purposes, while 22.1% is forested.
 Of the rest of the land, 11.6% is settled (buildings or roads) and the remainder (3.6%) is non-productive (rivers, glaciers or mountains).
-The Buechberg hill is located on the area of the municipality.
-The former Tuggenersee was named after the municipality.
+The Buechberg, a Molasse hill, is located on the area of the municipality, located on the shore of Obersee (Lake Zurich).
+The former Tuggenersee (Lake Tuggen), which existed in the area until the early 16th century, was named after the municipality.